 Shareholders may recommend director candidates for consideration by the Nomination and Governance Committee by writing to its chairman in care of the Company's headquarters in Fort Worth, Texas, giving the candidate's name, contact information, biographical data and qualifications.
 A written statement from the candidate consenting to be named as a candidate and, if nominated and elected, to serve as a director should accompany any such recommendation.
 The Nomination and Governance Committee has not implemented any formal procedures for consideration of director nominees submitted by shareholders of the Company.
-The Nomination and Governance Committee has not received any recommendations of nominees for election to the Board at the 2012 Annual Meeting from any person or group beneficially owning more than five percent of the Common Stock.
+The Nomination and Governance Committee has not received any recommendations of nominees for election to the Board at the 2014 Annual Meeting from any person or group beneficially owning more than five percent of the Common Stock.

 Compensation Committee.
 Jim W. Henderson currently serves as chairman of the Compensation Committee.
 The Compensation Committee reviews, evaluates and recommends to the Board compensation policies of the Company with respect to directors, executive officers and senior management.
 The Compensation Committee also administers the Company's 2005 Long Term Incentive Plan (the "2005 LTIP").
-The Compensation Committee does not have a charter.
-The Compensation Committee met four times during 2011.
+A copy of the Compensation Committee Charter is available for review on the Company's website at www.hallmarkgrp.com.
+The Compensation Committee met three times during 2013.